intelagense/rwxrob/log/2021/01/25/README.md

+## Monday, January 25, 2021, 8:01:26AM EST <1611579686>

+By the way, I forgot to mention that Ez-Lynx is still on (a simple shell script that configures an installation of Lynx for a specific user).
+I just cannot give up how much easier Lynx is to read than W3M because of indentation of paragraphs and such that seems to be hard coded.

 ## Monday, January 25, 2021, 7:51:23AM EST <1611579083>

 Having that thing where I have so much to get done that I don't know